 Planting a Tree

-Planting a tree is a lifelong investment.
-How well this investment grows depends on the type of tree selected and the planting location, the care provided during planting, and the follow-up care after planting.
+Trees are an investment.
+How well that investment grows depends on several factors including, the type of tree planted, its location and the care provided.
 Getting your new tree off to a healthy start will help the tree mature to its full size and ensures it will provide environmental, economic, and social benefits throughout its lifetime.

 When to Plant

-Ideally, trees are planted during the dormant season – in the fall after leaf drop or in early spring before budbreak.
-Weather conditions are cool and allow plants to establish roots in the new location before spring rains and summer heat stimulate new top growth.
-Healthy balled and burlapped or container trees, however, can be planted throughout the growing season if given appropriate care.
-In tropical and subtropical climates where trees grow year round, any time is a good time to plant a tree, provided that sufficient water is available.
+Dormant seasons, the fall after leaf drop and early spring before bud break, are ideal times to plant new trees.
+Be sure the weather conditions are cool and allow time for new plants to establish roots in the new location before spring rains and summer heat stimulate new top growth.
+Healthy bailed and burlapped or container trees can be planted throughout the growing season.
+In areas where trees grow year round, tropical and subtropical climates, any time is a good time to plant a new tree as long as sufficient water is available.

 Planting Stress

-Balled and burlapped trees lose a significant portion of their root system when dug at the nursery.
-As a result, trees commonly exhibit what is known as “transplant shock.”
-Transplant shock is a state of slowed growth and reduced vitality following transplanting.
-Container trees may also experience transplant shock, particularly if they have circling or kinked roots that must be cut.
+Transplant shock is a state of slowed growth and reduced vitality following transplanting and can affect balled-and-burlapped trees lose a causing them to lose a significant portion of their root system when dug at the nursery.
+Container trees may also experience transplant shock.
 Proper site preparation, careful handling to prevent further root damage, and good follow-up care reduces transplant shock and promotes faster recovery.

 Right Tree – Right Place